TrellixVulnTeam/swahilipython_SCMU/Doc/library/functions.rst

 .. function:: memoryview(obj)
    :noindex:

-   Return a "memory view" object created from the given argument.
+   Return a "memory view" object created kutoka the given argument.
 See :ref:`typememoryview` for more information.